 The Alpine A110 is a true enthusiast’s car, and one that has been coming very much into a the focus of more classic buyers.
-To look at it, you’d never guess that it’s based on a humble family saloon, and it’s just as competent and exciting whether on road, track or rally stage.
-With Alpine name back in the limelight with the new mid-engined sportscar on the horizon, people are starting to really take notice of how much fun the original A110 can be, offering the perfect alternative to a classic 911.
+To look at, you’d never guess that it’s based around humble family car underpinnings – but it’s a hugely competent and exciting machine, whether on road, track or rally stage.
+With the Alpine name back in the limelight recently, people are starting to really take notice of how much fun the original A110 can be, offering the perfect alternative to a classic 911.

 Jean Rédélé founded Alpine and began his motor racing career building heavily modified and lightened Renaults.
 The A106 was his first bespoke offering, with rugged Renault 4CV running gear in a lightweight glassfibre body.
 An upgrade to Dauphine-power produced the A108, with Alpine starting to pick up awards in important competition events.